-It was a warm spring day and I was in my room at the guild hall with Kian and Orri working on some spell work.
+It was a warm spring day.
+The sun shone through my window and the breeze blew my curtains about.
+I couldn’t enjoy it though, as I was in my room at the guild hall with Kian and Orri working on some spell work.
 Ferros had wanted me to practice summoning, something I’d never tried, so I’d be ready for when we called upon Ilien to ask for passage north.

-I found out quickly that I was not particularly good at it even with the notes Wesley had left for me in my spell book walking me through the steps.
-I’d been at it for hours and, with the instructions from my mentor I had managed to summon only a small wisp into my room.
-It promptly darted out the open balcony window.
+I found out quickly that I was not particularly good at it.
+Even with the notes Wesley had left for me in my spellbook.
+They were supposed to help me through the steps.
+I’d been at it for hours and, with the instructions from my mentor, had managed to summon only a small wisp into my room.
+It had unfortunately promptly darted out the open balcony window.
 Cheered on by Orri as it fled to freedom.

-Thankfully the startled screams had died down a few moments after it vanished, so I was hoping that the wisp had dissipated.
+Thankfully the startled screams had died down a few moments after it had vanished, so I was hoping that the wisp had dissipated.
 With Orri’s encouragement, I had tried a few other summoning spells from the book but only a gust of wind had resulted.
 A gross smelling gust of wind.
 Orri swore it was from the nether end of a demon.
+I had to agree with her.
 It was a bit discouraging.

 “Kian thinks Tiris needs break,” Kian informed me from her small nest in the corner.
 Her tiny snout was covered by a cloth.
 “Kian thinks the room needs fresh air yes?”